Last updated on December 9th, 2024 at 05:34 pm

 - Ask your healthcare provider to check for and remove wax buildup in your ears.

-- Do not put stuff in your ears (such as q-tips or cotton swabs) – while swabs might pull out some wax, they also push wax and dirt deeper into the ear (if necessary, you can try out drops that help soften and dislodge wax buildup).
+- Do not put things such as Q-Tips or cotton swabs in your ears.
+While swabs might pull out some wax, they also push wax and dirt deeper into the ear (if necessary, you can try drops that help soften and dislodge wax buildup).

 - Use a sound level meter to check noise in your work areas.